ollama4j/ollama4j/README.md

 #### Releases

-Releases (newer artifact versions) are done automatically on pushing the code to the `main` branch through GitHub Actions CI workflow.
+Newer artifacts are published via GitHub Actions CI workflow when a new release is created from `main` branch.

 #### Who's using Ollama4j?